leonstel/leonstel.github.io/blogs/gmap3.md

 `map` over the `ifDefinedProp` array which will transform it to an array with Promises (Part1).

-Prop to lister for
-Spread, takes every exceeding param and gives back and array Array of promises: `waitIfDefinedProms`
-It maps over the restArrayParams and creates for each param a Promise like Part1.
-So after the map you have an array with promises that wait for their property to be true
+You end up with an array with promises each of them waiting for their property to become true in the store.

 *Part3*